Should I exercise while my company’s stock is down to minimize taxes?

 Date: Wed 08 Aug 2001

 Hello.
 I have some options at a good price, and because of the recent “adjustment” in the tech stock sector, the actual stock price is now somewhat higher instead of way much higher.
-If I want to exercise the option and actually buy the stock, is it to my advantage to do it while the stock is down, to avoid being taxed on a large profit and possibly triggering the AMT monster?
+If I want to exercise the option and actually buy the stock, is it to my advantage to do it while my company’s stock is down, to avoid being taxed on a large profit and possibly triggering the AMT monster?

 Date: 17 Aug 2001